Source: Firas Raouf, OpenView Partners

 In my opinion, Convertible and Venture Debts are two additional tools in the overall toolbox of funding options.
 They should only be used once your company has reached operational stability.
 That means your distribution model needs to be pretty baked.
 It means that you have budgeting and forecasting processes that are accurate and reliably predict the future performance of the company.
 It means that you have to have an experienced CFO who knows how to evaluate debt proposals, knows how to pick the right option, and knows how to manage debt on the balance sheet.
 It means that you have the full support of your investors to fund you if your cash balance drops.
 It means that you should see a clear path to another funding event,whether the next VC round or an IPO (an exit is never predictable, so don’t count on it).

 Check out the full document from Leader Ventures, which includes definitions of specific Venture Debt terms, some of examples of when it’s best used, and an opinion on its purpose from another respected VC.

 About Scale Finance

-Scale Finance LLC (scalefinance.local) provides professional CFO services, Controller solutions, and support in raising capital, or executing other transactions, to growth companies.
-The firm specializes in cost-effective financial reporting, budgeting and forecasting, implementing controls, other financial management, etc, and provides strategic help for companies raising growth capital or considering M&A/recapitalization opportunities.
-Most of the firm’s clients are fast-growing technology, healthcare, business services, consumer, and industrial companies that are at various stages of development from start-up to tens of millions in annual revenue.
-Scale Finance LLC has offices in Charlotte, the Triangle, the Triad, and Wilmington, a team of more than 25 professionals, and serves more than 85 companies throughout the region.
+Scale Finance LLC (www.scalefinance.com) provides professional CFO services, Controller solutions, and support in raising capital, or executing M&A transactions, to entrepreneurial companies.
+The firm specializes in cost-effective financial reporting, budgeting & forecasting, implementing controls, complex modeling, business valuations, and other financial management, and provides strategic help for companies raising growth capital or considering M&A/recapitalization opportunities.
+Most of the firm’s clients are growing technology, healthcare, business services, consumer, and industrial companies at various stages of development from start-up to tens of millions in annual revenue.
+Scale Finance LLC has offices in Charlotte, NC, the Triangle, the Triad, Southern Pines, and Wilmington with a team of more than 30 professionals serving more than 100 companies throughout the region.